zburke/omnipay-bluepay/README.md

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
 This package implements BluePay support for Omnipay.

+This build is a fork of the package from https://github.com/zburke/omnipay-bluepay

 ## Installation

 Omnipay is installed via [Composer](http://getcomposer.org/).
 To install, simply add it